 Find yourself dreading the bumps of rock-hard early season races?
 A 40mm tubeless tire at low pressures can offer you lower rolling resistance as well as better burp and flat resistance than 33mm options (and certainly more speed than hitting your rim).

 Tire suppleness is impacted by several factors, mainly the materials used and air pressure.
-While most gravel clinchers’ vulcanized construction equates to a nylon casing that isn’t as supple as the highest-end tubular, you can ride a larger tire at a lower pressure than a narrow one with bottoming out, and enjoy better flotation when conditions are loose or sandy.
+While most gravel clinchers’ vulcanized construction equates to a nylon casing that isn’t as supple as the highest-end tubular, you can ride a larger tire at a lower pressure than a narrow one that will more likely botto out, and enjoy better flotation when conditions are loose or sandy.

 5. Show Up With the Right Tread